How can changing my website URL affect my Siteimprove data?

 CMS Deep linking is linking directly into your Content Management System’s editing environment.
 It saves time during the process of finding and fixing, errors on your website.

 If your website changes then the CMS editing URL may also require an update.
 We recommend you test the CMS Deep linking feature from a page report.
-If it's not working as expected then refer to the information outlined in this "Enabling CMS Deep linking" article in order to have the CMS editing URL updated.
+If it's not working as expected then refer to the information outlined in the Enabling CMS Deep linking article in order to have the CMS editing URL updated.

 Site Content Settings - Included and Excluded Content, or Removed links

 Excluded Content, Removed Content, and Removed Link settings under "Site Content Settings" (Settings > Crawler Management > Site Content Settings) are used to configure the Siteimprove crawler to determine which links/pages should be either excluded, considered an internal page, or considered an external page.
 URL matches are used when configuring this, so we recommend that you check these settings after a redesign or Domain name change.
-For further information on this, see "Site Content Settings."
+For further information on this, see Site Content Settings.

-What implications does the URL change have on Analytics?
+How does a URL change affect Analytics?

 You'll need to make sure that you add the Analytics code to your new website design.